6 Best Day Trips to Pompeii from Sorrento

 Pompeii with Mount Vesuvius in the background| ©Antonio Campoy

-This route allows you to see two landmarks of the region: the ruins of Pompeii, a UNESCO World Heritage Site and one of the few active volcanoes in Europe.
-A bus will pick you up from your hotel or a central location in Sorrento and take you to the famous site buried under the ashes of Vesuvius.
+This route allows you to see two of the region's landmarks: the ruins of Pompeii, a UNESCO World Heritage Site, and one of the few active volcanoes in Europe.
+A bus will pick you up at your hotel or a central location in Sorrento and take you to the famous site buried under the ashes of Vesuvius.

-Outside the archaeological site you will also see the Sanctuary of the Madonna del Rosario, a majestic basilica inaugurated in 1901.
+Outside the archaeological site, you will also see the Sanctuary of the Virgin of the Rosary, a majestic basilica inaugurated in 1901.

 After the visit to Pompeii, the bus will take you to the foot of Vesuvius.
-The volcano is surrounded by a national park with a network of trails.
-An expert guide will accompany you to a safe point near the crater.
-From here you will enjoy a breathtaking view over Naples and its gulf.
+The volcano is surrounded by a national park crisscrossed by a network of trails.
+An expert guide will accompany you to a safe spot near the crater.
+From here you can enjoy a breathtaking view of Naples and its gulf.

 • Duration: 8 hours or more

-• Recommended for those who want to discover the essentials of two iconic sites.
+• Recommended for those who want to discover the essence of two iconic sites

 4. Pompeii and Vesuvius by boat